 Cook the pasta and drain.

-Add the cooked pasta to the Bolognese sauce and mix.
-Pour into a large greased baking dish (9×13) or 12 inch oven proof skillet.
+Assemble: Add the cooked pasta to the Bolognese sauce and mix.
+Pour into a large greased baking dish (9×13) or 12-inch oven-proof skillet.
 Top with the béchamel sauce covering it evenly.
 Sprinkle with ½ cup more parmesan and scatter with fresh thyme leaves.
 Bake 30 minutes or until golden and bubbly.